aidanconnerly/aidanconnerly.github.io/_posts/2024-07-12-neural-odes-intro.md

 $$h_{t+1} = f(h_t, \theta_t)$$

-Now, consider a common neural network architecture called Residual Neural Networks (ResNets).
+Now, consider a common neural network architecture called **Residual Neural Networks** (ResNets).
 ResNets introduce shortcut connections that allow information to bypass intermediate layers, meaning the output of a hidden layer can include contributions from multiple preceding layers.
-Part of the reason ResNets were developed was improve gradient stability during training.
+ResNets were initially developed to improve gradient stability while training neural networks.
 In the case where a layer takes in outputs from the previous two layers, we modify the above formula slightly:

 $$h_{t+1} = h_t + f(h_t, \theta_t)$$